Why invest in gold?

 The disadvantages of investing in gold

 However, there are a few downsides to gold as an investment.
 Long term returns for gold tend to be lower than other investments.
 The fact that gold is considered a stable holder of wealth means that, while it usually doesn’t fall rapidly, it also doesn’t rise quickly.
 Further, gold doesn’t provide dividends like stocks do.
 Owning physical gold also comes with attached storage and security fees.
 Of course, this doesn’t mean that you categorically shouldn’t invest in gold, just that you should be aware of the risks associated – like with any other investment.

-Three ways to invest in gold
+Three ways to invest in gold in Australia

 There are a few different ways to invest in gold, depending on your interests and appetite for risk.

 The most obvious, but not necessarily the most straightforward option is to buy physical gold and directly own it yourself.
 You can buy physical gold from a wealth of dealers, including online ones.
 Some will even provide storage services along with the gold.
 Otherwise, you will need to arrange for your own storage, in a secure deposit box, for example.

 Gold can be bought as coins, bullion or even jewellery – how it comes isn’t as important as the quantity and the purity.
 Watch out for high premiums when buying gold, the rarity of the coin or the artistic work of the jewellery, for example, shouldn’t really matter.
 Instead, it may be best to buy as close to the market price of gold as possible.